-Gooey and crunchy, these Bacon Cream Cheese Bites will steal the show at any party.
+Crunchy, decadent and addictive, this Bacon Cream Cheese Bites recipe will steal the show at any party.
 Guaranteed.

 Trust me on this one.